Voskhod 2: Mission highlights

 Liftoff took place at 07:00 GMT on 18 March 1965.
 As with Voskhod 1, a launch abort was not possible during the first few minutes, until the payload shroud jettisoned around the 2 1/2-minute mark.

 The Voskhod 3KD spacecraft had an inflatable airlock extended in orbit.
-Cosmonaut Alexei Leonov donned a space suit and left the spacecraft while the other cosmonaut of the two-man crew, Pavel Belyayev, remained inside.
+Cosmonaut Alexei Leonov donned a Berkut spacesuit and left the spacecraft while the other cosmonaut of the two-man crew, Pavel Belyayev, remained inside.
 Leonov began his spacewalk 90 minutes into the mission at the end of the first orbit.
 Cosmonaut Leonov's spacewalk lasted 12 minutes and 9 seconds (08:34:51–08:47:00 GMT), beginning over north-central Africa (northern Sudan/southern Egypt), and ending over eastern Siberia.

 The Voskhod 2 spacecraft was a Vostok spacecraft with a backup, solid fuel retrorocket, attached atop the descent module.
 The ejection seat was removed and two seats were added, (at a 90° angle relative to the Vostok crew seat position).
 An inflatable exterior airlock was also added to the descent module opposite the entry hatch.
 After use, the airlock was jettisoned.
-There was no provision for crew escape in the event of a launch or landing emergency.
+There was no provision for crew bailout in the event of a launch or landing emergency.
 A solid fuel braking rocket was also added to the parachute lines to provide for a softer landing at touchdown.
 This was necessary because, unlike the Vostok, the crew landed with the Voskhod descent module.